tiagom-m/sscc-validator/README.md

 - **Validation service** — `SsccValidationService` has no dependencies.
 It can be extracted into a shared library for reuse in future projects.
 - **Services throw errors, GlobalExceptionHandler translates those** — exceptions are propagated - the `GlobalExceptionHandler` maps them to appropriate HTTP status code and message.
-- **In-memory storage** — The list clears when the application restarts and values are not stored.
+- **In-memory storage** — The list clears when the application restarts and values are not saved.
 - **No CORS needed** — nginx reverse-proxies all API calls, so the browser only communicates with a single origin.
 No CORS headers needed on the backend.
 - **Separate applications** — backend and frontend are fully independent, communicating via HTTP.
 This reinforces the microservice architecture.
 - **Input sanitization** — the validator strips dashes, spaces, parentheses, and the `00` GS1 identifier before validation, accepting common barcode scanner output formats.